Laurazig/Laurazig/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Christmas marketplace for local artisans to sell online and the items picked up in the shop.
 - 🌱 I’m currently learning Docker.
 - 👯 I’m looking to collaborate on community projects that make a difference.
 - 🤔 I’m looking for help with deploying fullstack with Docker.